-- (a) This index represents the cumulative total return of the Company and the following corporations providing temporary or permanent employment services: CDI Corp.; Kelly Services, Inc.; Kforce Inc.; ManpowerGroup; and Resources Connection Inc. - (b) This index represents the cumulative total return of the Company and the following corporations providing temporary or permanent employment services: CDI Corp.; Kelly Services, Inc.; ManpowerGroup; and SFN Group Inc./Randstad Holdings NV.
-Effective September 2, 2011, SFN Group Inc. was acquired by Netherlands-based Randstad Holdings NV.
-Accordingly, this index reflects the performance of SFN Group prior to such acquisition and the performance of Randstad Holdings thereafter.
+(a) This index represents the cumulative total return of the Company and the following corporations providing temporary or permanent employment services: CDI Corp.; Kelly Services, Inc.; Kforce Inc.; ManpowerGroup; and Resources Connection Inc.

 Item 6.
 Selected Financial Data

 The selected five-year financial data presented below should be read in conjunction with the information contained in Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations, and the Company's Consolidated Financial Statements and the Notes thereto contained in Item 8.
 Financial Statements and Supplementary Data.